-We integrated the proposed framework into a rendering pipeline which uses graphics hardware with support for floating point per-pixel operations.
-In particular we used the NVIDIA GeForceFX card, which supports 32 bits per color component and pixel shaders (also called fragment programs) of up to 1024 instructions9.

-Following Figure 2, we ported two steps of the framework to the graphics hardware: sampling and reconstruction.
-The corresponding algorithms are implemented as fragment programs written in NVIDIA's Cg language9.
+We integrated the proposed framework to the rendering pipeline of a graphics hardware with the support for floating point per-pixel operations.
+In particular we used the NVIDIA GeForceFX card, which supports 32 bits per color component and pixel shaders (also called fragment programs) of up to 1024 instructions10.
+Following Figure 2, we ported two steps of the framework to the graphics hardware: the sampling and the reconstruction.
+The corresponding algorithms are implemented as fragment programs written in NVIDIA's Cg language10.
 In this section we discuss specific issues associated with the hardware implementation.